Fishing reports, NOAA tides, NWS weather

 Cape MayWildwoodAtlantic City

-Surf Cape May through Atlantic City surf reports are the bunker-pod, clam-bait, and inlet-current read for stripers, black drum, blues, kingfish, and sharks.
+Surf Cape May through Atlantic City surf fishing reports focus on bunker pods, clam baits, and inlet current for stripers, black drum, blues, kingfish, and sharks.

 Inshore Back bays and sod-bank edges are the fluke, weakfish, bluefish, and schoolie striper zone, especially when outgoing water clears up.